FDA wants to regulate thousands of lab tests that have long skirted oversight

 What is the FDA proposing?

 Under the new proposal, FDA would gradually phase in tighter regulation of lab tests over five years.
 The agency is considering exempting some existing tests already on the market from review but is seeking public input on its approach.
-At the end of the process, most new tests would be subject to FDA standards and regulatory review.
+At the end of the process, most new tests would be subject to FDA standards and regulatory review before launching.

 The new regulations should reduce health care costs due to fewer “unsafe or ineffective tests, including tests promoted with false or misleading claims,” the agency says.